stub42/pytz/src/README.txt

 The best and simplest solution is to stick with using UTC.
 The pytz package encourages using UTC for internal timezone representation by including a special UTC implementation based on the standard Python reference implementation in the Python documentation.

-This timezone unpickles to be the same instance, and pickles to a relatively small size.
+The UTC timezone unpickles to be the same instance, and pickles to a smaller size than other pytz tzinfo instances.
 The UTC implementation can be obtained as pytz.utc, pytz.UTC, or pytz.timezone('UTC').

 >>> import pickle, pytz
 >>> dt = datetime(2005, 3, 1, 14, 13, 21, tzinfo=utc)
 >>> naive = dt.replace(tzinfo=None)
 >>> p = pickle.dumps(dt, 1)
 >>> naive_p = pickle.dumps(naive, 1)
->>> len(p), len(naive_p), len(p) - len(naive_p)
+>>> len(p) - len(naive_p)
-(60, 43, 17)
+17
 >>> new = pickle.loads(p)
 >>> new == dt
 True